shosseini811/calorie-counter/README.md

 5. The estimated calorie count and identified food items will be displayed below the button.
 6. The analysis results and additional metadata are automatically saved to the database.

-## Database Features
+## Database and Caching Features

-The application uses a PostgreSQL database to store analysis results and additional metadata.
+The application uses a PostgreSQL database to store analysis results and additional metadata, and Redis for caching to improve performance.

+### Redis Caching

+The application uses Redis for the following caching purposes:

+* **Image Analysis Caching**: Previously analyzed images are cached to avoid redundant API calls to Gemini
+* **API Response Caching**: Frequently accessed endpoints like `/analyses` are cached for faster response times
+* **Individual Analysis Caching**: Specific analysis results are cached for quicker retrieval

+### PostgreSQL Database

 The database schema includes:

 ### Core Analysis Data